hsc251/R_Learn/JHU_Tidyverse/01_Introduction_to_Tidyverse/JHU_Tidyverse01.md

 Author: Colin Chen </br>

-This is the summary pages for each quiz and peer grading assignment.</br>
+This is the summary page for each quiz and peer grading assignment.</br>

 ## Quizzes
 Quiz # | Link